-If you have suffered a serious traumatic head injury in the New York City area, we are ready to fight for you.
+If you have suffered a serious traumatic head injury in Long Island, we are ready to fight for you.

 Personal injury, handled personally.
 Contact us today for a free consultation about your TBI lawsuit.